Infineon/PSoC-6-MCU-Pioneer-Kits/README.md

 #### 8. CE222046 – PSoC 6 BLE Throughput Measurement
 This code example demonstrates how to maximize the BLE throughput on PSoC 6 MCU with Bluetooth Low Energy (BLE) Connectivity device.
+#### 9. CE220567 – PSoC 6 MCU with BLE Connectivity: BLE Thermometer
+This code example demonstrates interfacing PSoC 6 MCU with a thermistor circuit to read temperature information and sending the data over Bluetooth Low Energy Health Thermometer Service (HTS) to a mobile device running CySmart mobile application.

 ## References